DennisVanEe/rust_prism/scene_file.md

         ],
     }
     ```
-- **Animated**: These are special transformations.
-We interpolate between the start and end transformation, with the given start and end times.
-Animated transforms are more restrictive.
-For one, you can only specify a "top level" transform as animated.
-So, you can't have a composition of animated transforms, even if the top level transform is animated.
-    ```json5
+- **Animated**: These are transforms that animate from a given start transform to a given end transform.
+These transformations can be anything except for another animated transform:
+    ```json
     "transform": {
-        "type": "animated",
-        "start_transf": {
+        "start_transform": {
             "type": "scale",
             "vec": [3, 3, 3],
         },
-        "end_transf": {
+        "end_transform": {
                 "type": "translate",
                 "vec": [34.3, 89.1, 90.8],
         },